curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory.md

 And with that, it seems this post is now coming to a close.
 Having successfully run out of things to blabber about, I hope that you found this quick exploration of game theory fun, or somewhat intriguing at least.

 ---
-P.S. i added a comment feature. plz use it to honor my brain cells that sacrificed themselves in the process of c̶o̶p̶y̶-̶p̶a̶s̶t̶i̶n̶g̶ ̶o̶t̶h̶e̶r̶ ̶p̶e̶o̶p̶l̶e̶'̶s̶ ̶c̶o̶d̶e̶ coding this feature XD
+P.S. i added a comment feature. plz use it to honor my brain cells that sacrificed themselves in the process of ~~copy-pasting other people's code~~ coding this feature XD